Introduction to Tajikistan

 Dag 2, Dushanbe city and excursion

 Upon arrival at Dushanbe Airport a driver will bring you to your hotel.
-And after some rest today’s program will start.
+And after some rest your tour program with many highlights of Tajikistan will start.

-Just a short distance drive from Dushanbe, on a wide plain surrounded by mountains, lies the Hissar Historical and Cultural Reserve, where we will explore the fascinating remains of an 18th and 19th century archaeological complex consisting of a fortress, madras, and an ethnographic museum.
+Just a short distance drive from Dushanbe, on a wide plain surrounded by mountains, lies the Hissar Historical and Cultural Reserve.
+Here we will explore the fascinating remains of an 18th and 19th century archaeological complex.
+It consists of a fortress, madras, and an ethnographic museum.

-Return to Dushanbe to visit the Museum of National Antiquities with exhibits primarily from Tajikistan’s pre-Islamic civilizations: the Greek, Bactrian, Buddhist, Hindu, and Zoroastrian periods.
+Return to Dushanbe to visit the Museum of National Antiquities.
+It exhibits artefacts primarily from Tajikistan’s pre-Islamic civilizations.
+The Greek, Bactrian, Buddhist, Hindu, and Zoroastrian periods.
 There is statue of Alexander the Great and wall paintings from ancient Penjikent.
-The most notable piece in the museum is the enormous, fifteen-hundred-year-old reclining Buddha, which is the largest in existence.
+The most notable piece in the museum is an enormous, fifteen-hundred-year-old reclining Buddha!

 Accommodation in a hotel, all meals included.